rayzenai/file-manager/README.md

 ## Usage in Model

-To use the **RayzenAI File Manager** in your Filament project, you need to implement the `HasImages` interface in the models that handle file management.
-Here's how:
+To use the **RayzenAI File Manager** in your Filament project, you need to use the trait `HasImages`.

 1. **Use the `HasImages` Trait:**

     In the model where you want to manage files, use the `HasImages` trait.
 This allows your model to manage file uploads and retrievals easily.

     Example:

     ```php